ivarvong/citibike-station-history/README.md

 The list of snapshots is here: [https://citibike-station-history.s3.amazonaws.com/snapshots.json](https://citibike-station-history.s3.amazonaws.com/snapshots.json)

 This runs on Heroku under the scheduler addon.
-Needless to say.

 To run this, you should (TK TK TK check this!) need Ruby 2.2.1 (I use rbenv), `bundle install`, make an S3 bucket and fill in `.env`, then `bundle exec rake download`.
 There is no web component (yet!)